 kubectl get nodes

-It should have more than 1 node.
+It should 3 nodes with each node in an Availability Zone.

 Each node should be a VM with at least 2 vCPU and 4 GB of memory.
 The reason for this is that we need to have enough CPU and RAM for the system pods to run (e.g. CoreDNS and tunnelfront).
 See this link for more details - https://docs.microsoft.com/en-us/azure/aks/use-system-pools.

-NOTE: They will need to learn how to connect kubectl to their cluster using “az aks get-credentials”.
+NOTE: They will need to learn how to connect kubectl to their cluster using az aks get-credentials.

 Optional: The Kubernetes dashboard can be brought up with the CLI easily: